The Emergence of Fads in a Changing World: Model

-and call it the \emph{posterior likelihood} at time $t$.
-It follows from Bayes' rule that the posterior likelihood at time $t$ satisfies
+We call $L_t$ the \emph{posterior LLR} at time $t$.
+By Bayes' rule, the posterior LLR at time $t$ is equal to

-As the private signal is independent of the history conditional on the current state, the first term in \eqref{eq:LLR} reduces to the LLR induced by the signal and it is equal to $c_\alpha := \log \frac{\alpha}{1-\alpha}$ if $s_t = +1$ and $-c_\alpha$ if $s_t =-1$.
-Denote the second term in \eqref{eq:LLR} by
+We refer to the first term in \eqref{eq:LLR} as the \emph{public LLR} at time $t$ and denote it by $\ell_t$.
+This is the log-likelihood ratio of the \emph{public belief} of agent $t$ after observing only the history of actions $h_{t-1}$, which we denote by $q_t:= \Prob[\theta_t =+1|h_{t-1}]$.
+Since the private signal is independent of the history of actions conditional on the current state, the second term in \eqref{eq:LLR} reduces to the LLR induced by the signal itself, which is equal to $c_\alpha := \log \frac{\alpha}{1-\alpha}$ if $s_t = +1$ and $-c_\alpha$ if $s_t =-1$.
+Therefore, depending on the realization of the private signal, the posterior LLR at time $t$ evolves as follows:

-the \emph{public likelihood} at time $t$.
-Intuitively, anyone who observes all past actions until time $t-1$ can calculate this log-likelihood ratio.

-Thus, depending on the realization of the private signals, the posterior likelihood $L_t$ is the sum of the public likelihood $l_t$ and the LLR induced by the private signal at time $t$: